xinyuren-bio/LNB-MDT/docs/source/analysis_modules.rst

        -s 0 \
        -e 100 \
        -t 5

+   # Or use test mode
+   LNB-MDT HEIGHT -test

 **Note:** To generate plots, use the Python API (see "Plotting and Visualization" section below).